Gram for gram, turkey offers more protein than any other meat.

 3. Turkey and Vegetable Kebabs

-Chunks of turkey meat accompanied by various vegetables makes these turkey and vegetable kebabs a tasty meal.
+Chunks of turkey meat accompanied by various vegetables make these turkey and vegetable kebabs a tasty meal.

 Ingredients (per 4 people)